mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 This allows you to specify the deckbuilding options for an investigator.
 This instruction is only valid on investigator cards.

-You can, and oftem will, need to specify multiple instances of this instruction on a single investigator.
+You can, and generally will need to, specify multiple instances of this instruction on a each investigator.

 Instruction key: DeckbuildingOption